Majorana edge modes in isolated wires

 where $\varepsilon_k = -2t_1\cos{k} - 2t_2\cos{2k}$ is the single-particle dispersion, $g>0$ is the interaction strength, and $c_k$ are annihilation operators for spinless particles with momentum $k$.
 The special form of the interaction term $\eta_k = \sin{(k/2)}\sqrt{t_1 + 4t_2\cos^2{(k/2)}}$ makes the model integrable, allowing for exact numerical solution for large system sizes both for periodic and antiperiodic boundary conditions.
 General boundary conditions are encoded by the phase $\phi$, $c_{i+L} = e^{i\phi}c_i$, with $\phi = 0$ corresponding to periodic and $\phi = \pi$ anti-periodic.
 In real space, the Hamiltonian takes the form

 where

-For concreteness, we will study the case $t_1 \neq 0$, $t_2 = 0$ (nearest neighbor hopping), and set $t_1 = 1$.
-Then, the position space pairing potential $\eta(m)$ can be determined in closed form via Fourier transform, which in the limit $L \rightarrow \infty$ is
+Here we focus on the case $t_1 \neq 0$, $t_2 = 0$ (nearest neighbor hopping), and set $t_1 = 1$.
+The position space pairing potential $\eta(m)$ can be determined in closed form via Fourier transform, which in the limit $L \rightarrow \infty$ yields